top of page

 Hobby Nest Cam

-I am very excited to be able to host this incredible new camera from Jason Fathers, MD of Wildlife Windows and the ~Dorset Raptor Study Group.
+I am very excited to be able to host this incredible camera from Jason Fathers, MD of Wildlife Windows and the Dorset Raptor Study Group.
 Jason and I collaborated in the build of the Yew View Badger sett in which I filmed the badger birth and I follow his work avidly.
 This is an artificial nest, built to mimic a crow nest.
 The hobby does not make it own nest, but uses those of other birds.

 Jason's wildlife camera set-ups are a true inspiration to me.
 He is driven by his passion for wildlife and his amazing technical and set-up skills that simply blow my mind!